sqitchers/sqitch/README.md

     cpanm Menlo::CLI::Compat
     ./Build bundle --install_base sqitch_bundle

 After which, Sqitch can be run from `./sqitch_bundle/bin/sqitch`.
+By default, no modules that are included in the core Perl distrituion are included.
+To require that dual-life modules also be bundled, pass `--dual_life 1`:

+    ./Build bundle --install_base sqitch_bundle --dual_life 1

-To include support for a feature in the bundle, pass the `--with` option naming the
+To include support for a feature in the bundle, pass the `--with` option naming the feature:
-feature:

     ./Build bundle --install_base sqitch_bundle --with postgres --with sqlite

-The feature names correspond to the supported engines:
+The feature names generally correspond to the supported engines.
+The currently supported features are:

 *   `--with postgres`:  Support for managing PostgreSQL databases
 *   `--with sqlite`:    Support for managing SQLite databases